maxwestphal/SIMPle/README.md

 # SIMPle: Simultaneous Inference for Multiple Proportions (R package)

-This package allows to define a multivariate Beta distribution and construct multivariate credible regions by means of the multivariate Beta-Binomial model.
+This package implements a multivariate beta distribution and allows to construct multivariate credible regions.

 ## Description

-The package implements methods from the forthcoming publication
+The package implements methods from the publication

-*Westphal, Max (2019).
-“Simultaneous Inference for Multiple Proportions: A Multivariate Beta-Binomial Model”.
-In: Manuscript submitted for publication.*
+*Westphal, Max.
+"Simultaneous Inference for Multiple Proportions: A Multivariate Beta-Binomial Model." arXiv preprint arXiv:1911.00098 (2019).*

-Note that this is an **EARLY DEVELOPMENT VERSION**.
-A more detailed description will follow in the future.
+Note that this is a roughly tested **DEVELOPMENT VERSION**.

 ## Installing